cockroachdb/docs/v2.1/training/data-import.md

 The [`IMPORT`](../import.html) feature is one of the most efficient ways to get data into a cluster, so let's start with it.

-1. Create a database into which you'll import a new table:
+1. In a new terminal, create a database into which you'll import a new table:

     {% include copy-clipboard.html %}
     ~~~ shell